 The ABLE Act has been in existence for several years, and over half of the states have established Qualified ABLE Programs.
 The ABLE Act allows an individual with disabilities to own significantly more resources in his or her name while still remaining eligible for certain public benefits programs such as Supplemental Security Income (SSI) and Medicaid.
 For instance, someone without an ABLE account only may have $2,000 in an account, but the same person could have up to $100,000 in a single ABLE account and still be eligible for SSI.

 The age limit is one of several ways in which ABLE accounts differ from third-party special needs trusts, which often are used to hold lifetime gifts or an inheritance set aside for a child with disabilities.
 For instance, unlike a third-party special needs trust which can own a home, vehicle or stock, ABLE accounts only can hold cash assets.
-Similarly, while there are no limits on the total value of assets that can be held by a third-party special needs trust, there are strict limits on how much money can be contributed to an ABLE account on an annual basis ($15,000 per year (in 2018) from all sources) and the total value that can be held in an ABLE account (the maximum is tied to the limit for each state’s 529 education plan).
-Additionally, if there are any funds remaining in an ABLE account when the account owner dies, those funds first will be used to reimburse those states that provided Medicaid assistance to the owner; in contrast, there is no Medicaid reimbursement requirement for a third-party special needs trust.
+Similarly, while there are no limits on the total value of assets that can be held by a third-party special needs trust, there are strict limits on how much money can be contributed to an ABLE account on an annual basis ($17,000 per year (in 2023) from all sources) and the total value that can be held in an ABLE account (the maximum is tied to the 529 education plan limit for the hosting state’s ABLE program).
+Additionally, an exception currently exists to permit some beneficiaries of ABLE accounts, e.g., those who are employed, to make further annual contributions up to the federal poverty limit ($14,580 in 2023) if the beneficiary is not contributing to defined tax-deferred retirement plans or annuities.
+One important consideration is that if there are any funds remaining in an ABLE account when the account owner dies, those funds first will be used to reimburse those states that provided Medicaid assistance to the owner; in contrast, there is no Medicaid reimbursement requirement for a third-party special needs trust.